hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/README.md

 ### Starting the React application and connecting to Goerli testnet

-Hardhat implements its own Ethereum local testnet called Hardhat Network.
+Goerli is a public Ethereum testnet and the current deployment environment for the interface.
+Transactions can be viewed by anyone on [Etherscan](https://goerli.etherscan.io/) (to see the history of transactions, one can enter the current contract address at `net-emissions-token-network/interface/packages/contracts/src/addresses.js`).
 In order to connect the interface to this local testnet:

 1. From the `net-emissions-token-network/interface` directory, install the necessary packages and start the React app with